Stop Scrolling. Start Doing

 Van life attracts the "Optimizer."
-You want the hidden gem—the spot with the perfect view, the zero neighbors, and the high-speed data.
+You want the hidden gem—the spot with the perfect view, zero neighbors, and high-speed data.
 You’ll burn $40 in diesel and three hours of daylight driving to a spot that’s "slightly better" than the perfectly fine one you’re currently standing in.

 If you want to actually enjoy being a nomad, you need to automate your logistics and kill the "perfect spot" obsession.
+Follow these rules for a frictionless life on the road:

 The "Big Three" Rule: If a spot is Safe, Level, and has Signal, stop driving.
 The search for a 4th "secret" requirement is where your Saturday goes to die.
+It’s "good enough."

-The 2:00 PM Eject: If you haven’t found your coordinate by 2:00 PM, you take the next available win.
+The 2:00 PM Eject: If you haven’t found your coordinate by 2:00 PM, take the next available win.
 Searching for a spot in the dark isn't an adventure; it’s a recipe for a breakdown.

 The Radius Strategy: Stop trying to "see it all."
 Moving 300 miles every two days isn't "traveling"; it’s just a very expensive, very cramped commute.

+The fatigue of van life isn't the small shower—it’s the relentless demand of the "Next."
+Your brain wasn't designed to make 365 high-stakes location decisions a year.
 Sometimes the most "mobile" thing you can do is stop thinking.
 Use a neutral engine to pick the town, then just drive.
 When you remove the ego of "finding the best spot," you reclaim the mental bandwidth to actually look out the window.

 Stop being a full-time researcher and start being a part-time explorer.
 Stop scrolling.
 Start doing.